ALLWIN02/Comment---Review-Website/README.md

    ```

 2. **Set Up the Database**:
-   - Import the provided `review_website_db.sql` file into your MySQL server.
+   - Import the `sql/review_website_db.sql` file into your MySQL server.
-   - Update the database credentials in the `config.php` file.
+   - Update the database connection details in the `includes/config.php` file.

 3. **Configure the Project**:
    - Update the `config.php` file with your database connection settings.